 A State of Grace

-The slide in my head as I think of where and when I learned to paint is Piero della Francesca’s “Baptism,” but Cézanne was my first model, perhaps because his Provençal sunshine contrasted with the Sussex winter.
+The slide in my head as I think of where and when I learned to paint is Piero della Francesca’s “Baptism,” but Cézanne was my first inspiration, perhaps because his Provençal sunshine contrasted with the Sussex winter.
 Magritte suggested I paint chess pieces and floating apples.
 Hopper showed me the effect of sunlight on a bare wall.
 Dream worlds, foreign lands: anything triumphed over that Prussian blue darkness beyond the art room.
 On a revisit to the school I told the art master that I’d given up painting to write books.
 “Just as bad,” he said.
 I rediscovered painting in parenthood.
 The smell of oils quickens the pulse.
 I’m in a state of grace.
 Time and space change dimension.
 Coffee stands cold.
 To paint is to concentrate.
 I’m intent only on applying paint.
 I dab away, try new combinations, step back, lean in, look, and, though forever confronted with that old school report phrase, “could do better,” it’s done.
 Maybe that’s why my subjects include people in a similar state of concentration, where they want to be, doing what they want to do.
-It’s pleasant to witness the self-possessed: playing an instrument, or dancing, talking, eating.
+It’s pleasant to witness the self-possessed: playing an instrument, or dancing, talking, eating, watching.
 But I also paint because it helps me to see better.
-When a painting is in progress I try to view it in the same way: as if seen for the first time.
+When a painting is in progress I try to view the subject as if seen for the first time.

 Why I Paint